Wusinho/Rails-Social_network/README.md

 # RoR Capstone Project

 This is Logo, the website focused on movie articles.
 There are 4 main categories for the articles.
 This web page allows the registration of new users, edit information, and authenticates them, users can create articles and assign them a category, they can also vote for the articles they like the most.
-On the home page, they can see the most voted article and at the bottom the most recent articles.
+On the home page, they can see the most voted article, and at the bottom the most recent articles.

 This site has been created mainly with Ruby on Rails as a framework, PostgreSQL database and bootstrap for CSS.
 ![screenshot](./app/assets/images/RoR-pro.png)